Artwork and Poetry ~ by Vivien Steels

 This is an apt theme for our times of war in Iraq, Afghanistan and the ever-present threat of terrorism.

-** Do please visit my new journal website Heart-Work.
-There is an entry on my Blog about my latest illustrated nature-inspired poetry book, *Bees, Seas, Birds and Trees* and also the very sad news about Mittens.
+** Do visit other pages of my website by clicking on More for the drop-down Menu at the top and do please visit my journal website Heart-Work.
+There is an entry about my illustrated nature-inspired poetry book, *Bees, Seas, Birds and Trees* and also the very sad news about Mittens, Teddy and Muffy.